zaiisao/Documentation/en/Recording/recording_voice_video.md

 ## Screen Capture

-The Agora Recording SDK supports screen capture in individual recording only, and no subsequent transcoding is needed.
+The Agora On-premise Recording SDK supports screen capture in individual recording only, and no subsequent transcoding is needed.

 <table>
 <colgroup>